j-siguencia/Music-Ranks-Mobile-App/README.md

 ```
  "http://InsertIPAddressHere/Musical-Ranks-React-js-WebApp/index.php/user/login"
 ```
-6) Then to start your app, run :
+6) Then, to start your app, run :

 ```
 npx expo start
 ```

-7) With your emulator started and your react-nativve app running, press "a" in your terminal to connect to the react-native app to your emulator.
+7) With your emulator started and your react-native app running, press "a" in your terminal to connect to the react-native app to your emulator.
 8) Rank Away

-# Additional Feature
+# Our Additional Feature

 Building off of our webapp version of Musical Ranks, we decided to add a notification feature using the ToastAndroid built-in module that notifies the user of various actions they might take such as a successfull login, sign, ranked song, etc.